jw-meelogic/vanilla-mocha-doom/CONFIG.md

   * `Parallel`
   In vanilla, scene renderer is serial.
 Parallel can be faster.
 * `reconstruct_savegame_pointers`: `true` by default, in vanilla, infighting targets are not restored on savegame load

+### System Properties for Java 2D Technology

+On some platforms you may have to tune Java system properties for better graphics performance.

+#### OpenGL (Linux, Windows)

+The OpenGL-based pipeline for Java 2D provides hardware acceleration for simple rendering operations (text, images, lines, and filled primitives) as well as those that involve complex transforms, paints, composites, and clips.
+This pipeline is currently disabled by default in Java.
+To silently enable the OpenGL-based pipeline, set `sun.java2d.opengl` property to `true` e.g.:

+`java -Dsun.java2d.opengl=true -jar mochadoom.jar`

+For Mocha Doom this property seems to have a significant performance gain on Linux systems, so it is provided in startup scripts by default.

+#### D3D (Windows)

+On a small subset of Windows 2000 systems with buggy Direct3D drivers, the use of Direct3D can cause a system crash.
+To turn off the use of Direct3D, set `sun.java2d.d3d` property to `false` e.g.:

+`java -Dsun.java2d.d3d=false -jar mochadoom.jar`